jacob-conrady/website/README.md

 # Log of things
-It is pretty unfinished but I work on it time to time.
+It is unfinished as of now however I try to work on it every night as I add at least one sentence a day.